Words that Are Hard for Dyslexics to Read and Spell

 Dyslexic children struggle to read, write and spell new words.
 Yet some words can be more challenging than others.
 A dyslexic child may struggle to spell the same words, no matter how many times they learn them.

 Some days they may be able to spell a word and the next day not be able to spell it.
 A common trait is for a dyslexic child to spell the same words wrong in many different ways.
-This can be one of the reasons why dyslexic children can wrongly be labelled lazy or that they are not trying.

 Hard words for dyslexics to read